“Creating a New Way of Living”

 Many people are interested, initally we may only be able to include a small group of people for the first farm / land project so that under the worst case scenerio we couldn't get full planning permission on the first site we would still be able to live use the farm for eco growing,farming, retreats and courses etc. between us.Whilst we still continue to move ahead for full approval for plots and sites big or small, to be granted full permission under the Natural Earth Eco Living Charter for Light Living, umbrella.

-We show that there is good reason why people should be able to have access and to own their own land to be able to live within the guidelines of this of this charter.
+We show that there is good reason why people should be able to have access and to own their own piece of land to be able to live within the guidelines of this of this charter.

 Hope this project may also inspire others who wish, wherever you may be, to create something similar.